arthur-adriansens/Tetrizz/README.md

 ## To-Do List:

   - Improve the styling, as it's not the most visually appealing at the moment :).
   - Investigate the issue where a full column is filled unexpectedly after playing for a while.
-Check the test function for more details.
+Check the `test` function in the test folder for more details.
   - Rewriting the backend with Bun instead of Node.